Flemensfirth: Stud career

 Flemensfirth has had very little success as a sire of flat-race horses, but has been highly successful as a sire of jumpers.
 By 2005 he was being mentioned as a "leading sire of the future" and he has gone on to produce the winners of almost five hundred races.
 His best son is the Cheltenham Gold Cup winner Imperial Commander, while his other Grade I winners include Tidal Bay, Flemenstar, Joe Lively, Relegate, Colreevy and Pandorama.
-He stood for the Coolmore organisation at The Beeches stud in County Waterford from 1998 until his retirement from stallion duty in 2020.
+He stood for the Coolmore organisation at The Beeches stud in County Waterford from 1998 until his retirement from stallion duty in 2020 and died on 26 May 2023.

 Pedigree

+Flemensfirth is inbred 4S x 5S to the stallion War Admiral, meaning that he appears fourth generation and fifth generation (via Tumbling) on the sire side of his pedigree.